PeerGiving/less/README.md

 It is strongly recommended to copy from the template **App_Themes / _empty / [theme-variables.less](https://github.com/PeerGivingSolutions/themes/tree/master/App_Themes/_empty/theme-variables.less)** when building a new theme from scratch.

-You will find that variable values inherit down the following hierarchy:
+You will find that variable values inherit up the following hierarchy tree:

 1. bootstrap-3 / less / variables.less
 2. css / pgs / variables.less